at-wat/cartographer_hokuyo3d/README.md

 ## Package Summary

 The package provides a quick demonstration of 3-D SLAM using hokuyo3d (driver node for Hokuyo YVT series) and Google Cartographer.
+The parameters in this package are compatible with cartographer 0.3.0.

 ## Run the demo